GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     This builds a static version of the sip extension module for all target architectures.
 It also builds the sip code generator for the host platform.
 It must be built after Python.

+**zlib**
+    This builds a static version of the zlib library for all target architectures.

 Creating a Sysroot Specification File